 A Statewide Fund to implement Projects-in-Common across the ECU Sector will be established.
-Two Annual Plans will be developed by the Grantee, allocating 50% of the two-year Fund to each Annual Plan.
+Grantee will be expected to develop an Annual Plan for the term of the grant.
 Grantee will accept plans from other Regional Directors, and participate in a collaborative process through which the SN facilitates consensus on funding with Regional Directors and DSNs to allocate funds among these plans.
 Funds must be allocated and spent according to the following timeline:

-Activity Scope Due By Regional Plans Approved Application approved by BOG January 18, 2018 Initial Allocation At least 70% of Regional Fund March 15, 2018 Initial Contracts in Place At least 70% of Regional Fund May15, 2018 Final Allocation Remainder of Regional Fund June15, 2018 Final Contracts in Place Remainder of Regional Fund September 15, 2018 Completed Report Submitted 2017-18 Completed October 15, 2018 Regional Fund Close-out All Year 1 invoices paid February 28, 2019 Completed Report Submitted Completed through 2018 EOY February 28, 2019 Regional Fund Report Final Document 2017-19 fund April 15, 2019
+Activity Scope Due By Regional Plans Approved Application approved by BOG January 18, 2018 Initial Allocation At least 70% of Regional Fund March 15, 2018 Initial Contracts in Place At least 70% of Regional Fund May15, 2018 Final Allocation Remainder of Regional Fund June15, 2018 Final Contracts in Place Remainder of Regional Fund September 15, 2018 Completed Report Submitted 2017-18 Completers October 15, 2018 Regional Fund Close-out All Year 1 invoices paid February 28, 2019 Completed Report Submitted Completed through 2018 EOY February 28, 2019 Regional Fund Report Final Document 2017-19 fund April 15, 2019

-Projects-in-Common may be modified by consensus of the Sector Navigator, Regional Directors, and Deputy Sector Navigators in January of each year and implemented via contracts in place by March 31 of that year.
+Projects-in-Common may be modified by consensus of the Sector Navigator, Regional Directors, and Deputy Sector Navigators in January and implemented via contracts in place by March 31 of that year.